 Help came from a member of the Council’s executive board,

 George Strake.
 Strake was a wildcatter who discovered the Conroe oil field, which was then the country's third largest.
 In 1943, he donated the funds to the Council to purchase the more than 2,000 acres of land 35 miles north of Houston and the new camp was dedicated to him in 1944.
 Strake’s son George Strake, Jr., and his grandson, Steve, have served on the Council’s executive board and Steve continues to serve on it.

 Camp Strake went on to become one of the largest camps in the United States, and generations of young boys spent fondly-remembered summers camping, fishing, earning badges and telling ghost stories around a flickering campfire.

 Time marches on, however, and Camp Strake went from a pristine oasis to an island surrounded by homes, bright lights and honking horns.
 Eventually, the Council concluded

 that in order for a new generation of scouts to experience the serenity of nature, a new site for Camp Strake needed to be found.

 The Council put the historic property up for sale and Johnson Development Corp. saw the potential for a master-planned community where residents could live, shop and dine in a beautiful wooded environment.
-The company purchased Camp Strake in 2013.
+The company purchased the property in 2013.

 Today, Grand Central Park is a growing, thriving community, attracting residents with a wide variety of upscale home choices surrounded by the same, naturally wooded beauty that has attracted legions of young nature lovers for more than 70 years.
-Only about 800 acres of the property will be developed, with approximately 1,200 acres of woodlands, 100 acres of lakes and miles of existing trails remaining — just as Scouts and their families remember them.
+Only about 800 acres of the property will be developed, with approximately 1,200 acres of woodlands, 100 acres of lakes and miles of existing trails remaining.